 In this article, we’ll help you understand why is classroom management important and provide 5 classroom management strategies to help create a safe, comfortable environment where students can learn and teachers can teach.

 If you were to lookup the definition, you’d learn from Wikipedia that Classroom Management is a term teachers use to describe the process of ensuring that classroom lessons run smoothly without disruptive behavior from students compromising the delivery of instruction.”
 However, if you’re a teacher, you know classroom management has much more to it.

 Classroom management in the cornerstone of a safe and positive learning environment.
 Classroom management includes establishing a positive classroom community where your students can learn and achieve.
 Well managed classrooms are structured environments with focused, on-task students.

 Classroom management is important because it directly effects your students ability to learn and your ability to learn.
 It impacts a teacher’s ability to be effective and actually ENJOY teaching.
 Most importantly, a well managed classroom highly impacts students’ academic success.

 Be Proactive in your classroom management

 The best classroom management is proactive.
 Effective classroom managers set up a productive environment with minimal disruptions.
 Instead of spending time trying to intervene and stop disruptive behavior, teachers should spend time and energy setting up and maintaining an environment where disruptions are less likely to occur.

-So, how do you (teachers) set up a positive, productive classroom environment?
+So, why is classroom management important?
+Well, how do you (teachers) set up a positive, productive classroom environment?
 Let’s start with 5 proactive classroom management strategies that can help any teacher, whether you are just beginning, or a veteran with many years under your belt.

 5 Proactive Classroom Management Strategies